-Master of Social Work (MSW) students participating in one of two programs, Connecticut ¡Adelante! or our School Social Work Program, are eligible to receive between $5,000 and $10,000 per year in tuition assistance from CT Health Horizons, a three-year higher education program designed to address statewide shortages in nursing and behavioral health providers.
+Master of Social Work (MSW) students participating in one of two programs, Connecticut ¡Adelante! or our School Social Work Program, are eligible to receive up to $10,000 per year in tuition assistance from CT Health Horizons, a three-year higher education program designed to address statewide shortages in nursing and behavioral health providers.

 Connecticut ¡Adelante!
-This new MSW program is designed to increase the number of bilingual social workers trained to meet the mental health needs of Latino/a/x families in Connecticut.
+This new MSW program is designed to increase the number of bilingual social workers trained to meet the mental health needs of Latino/a/e families in Connecticut.
 Read more and apply now.

 The Scholars in Aging Program